William Crawford Sherrod: 1860 Democratic National Convention

 I think it was on the 23rd day of April, from the convention.
 We all returned to Alabama.
 There was a division of the delegations as soon as the withdrawal was accomplished; about one-third of the delegates favored by Mr. Douglas, and the idea of Squatter-sovereignty, and the other two-thirds demanded unconditional protection; one set of delegates were called "Secessionists."
 The other set "Submissionists."
 The Secessionists called a convention to meet at Montgomery, Alabama, and the Submissionists called a convention to meet at Selma, Alabama.

 "Both conventions sent delegates; the Secessionists to Richmond, VA, the Submissionists to Baltimore, Maryland, where the regular Democratic convention had adjourned at Charleston to meet at Baltimore.

 "So far as I am advised, I am the only living delegate who was at the convention.
 I could not attend the Baltimore Convention with others who were appointed at Selma. the other delegates who were at Montgomery were appointed to Richmond.
 The Richmond Convention ultimately adjourned and met at the same time as the other convention at Baltimore, but there were two separate conventions.
 Douglas was nominated immediately by the regular convention, and Breckenridge by the seceding convention; then, the warmest political canvas imaginable was inaugurated in Alabama.
 I was still a member of the Alabama legislature and the governor issued a call for a special session of the legislature which met at the same time that the secession convention met at Montgomery.
 The Secession convention formed a government known as the "Southern Confederacy."

 "I did not think it best for the South to secede and with two other members never signed the ordinance of secession.
 I believed that we would have a war that would be disastrous to the South and our best young men would all be sacrificed and the property of the South, which consisted mostly of negroes, would be lost.
 I had no idea at any time of separating myself from the South, preferring to be with them believing them to be wrong than to be with the Northern army knowing it to be right.

-"At the beginning of the war I was engaged in special service the most of the time.
+"At the beginning of the war I was engaged in special service most of the time.
 I was in the last battle East of the Mississippi River which was fought after both Lee and Johnson surrendered.
 General Forrest, with whose command I was attached, fought General Wilson with about four thousand Confederates; the Federals having ten thousand as fine cavalry as ever followed any command in the line of battle.
 The last command that I ever received came from General Bedford Forrest in person at the battle of Selma which was to have all the dry grass removed from the breast-works; that it would catch on fire whenever the fire became hot, and smoke us out."